skopylov58/java-functional-addons/README.md

 # java-async-retry
-Single Java class utility to perform asynchronous retry procedure on given Supplier using only CompletableFutures.
+Single Java class Retry<T> utility to perform asynchronous retry procedure on given Supplier or Runnable using only CompletableFutures.

-Retry<T> interface to perform asynchronous retry operations on supplier and runnable that may throw an exception.

-Retry.of(...) factory methods create RetryBuilder from Supplier or Runnable

 Sample usage
 ```java